- 2045 General Chem. I

 UNF Munoz Presidential Professor - link

-Chair-elect - Powder Diffraction Special Interest Group American Crystallographic Association - link
+Chair - Powder Diffraction Special Interest Group American Crystallographic Association - link

 Pearson Mastering Faculty Advisor - link